openfl/OpenFLDevelopersGuide/using-workers-for-concurrency/creating-and-managing-workers.md

 Loading an external worker swf

-Use a URLLoader object to load an external swf file.
-The swf file must come from the same security domain, such as a swf file loaded from the same internet domain as the main swf or included in an AIR application package.
+Use a URLLoader object to load an external project.
+The project must come from the same security domain, such as a project loaded from the same internet domain as the main swf or included in an AIR application package.

 var workerLoader:URLLoader = new URLLoader(); workerLoader.dataFormat = URLLoaderDataFormat.BINARY; workerLoader.addEventListener(Event.COMPLETE, loadComplete); workerLoader.load(new URLRequest(&quot;BgWorker.swf&quot;));